The Results of the 2021 Landmark Prize for Fiction

 Thank you to everyone who submitted!
-The 2020 Landmark Prize for Fiction.
-The 2021 will kick off on April 1, 2020
+The 2021 Landmark Prize for Fiction.

 -The Homebound Publications Editorial Staff